The Okanagan Valley is located in the South Central Interior of British Columbia, Canada basically between the 49th & 50th parallels.

 Sicamous, Grindrod, Enderby, Armstrong, Lake Country, Peachland, Summerland, Naramata, Okanagan Falls, Oliver, and Osoyoos.

-While a few Wineries did begin to pop up in time they were forced to remove their vines due to Prohibition.
+While a few Wineries did begin to pop up in time they were forced to remove their vines and cease production (unless for sacramental use) due to Prohibition.
 Around 1925 Charles Casorso began planting vines, brothers Pete and Lois in 1930.

 Peter Casorso being a significant factor in the founding of Calona Wines in approx 1932 along with Cap Capozi, W.A.C.
 Bennett and Guiseppi Ghezzi are credited for establishing the original Winery in the Okanagan and the longest continuously run Winery as well.
 First to win a VQA award amongst many other celebrations.

 The area was first known in agriculture for the fertile lands that grew tobacco, tomato's, onions and corn.
-Originally hybrid grapes were planted before they realized that proper and traditional vinefera would thrive here.
+Originally hybrid grapes were planted before they realized that proper noble and traditional vinifera would thrive here.

 With over 220 Wineries right in the Okanagan and more than 320 Wineries overall in British Columbia the Industry is booming and regularly coming in as the #2 wine region in the World.

 Wine is not alone.
 Brewing, distilling and ciders are rising fast, popping up literally everywhere!